Edna Dapo, Painting & Drawing

 Phoenix printmaker Wendy Willis moved to the Valley of the Sun in 1978, drawn by the blue skies and wide open spaces.
 Here she found her printmaking muse.
 Her technical prowess combined with strong conceptual imagery has made Willis an artistic force in the Arizona printmaking community.
 While she works across several printmaking media, it is the “no turning back” extreme method of reduction linocut that is her forte.
 Through her Swimmers series, Willis’s reduction relief prints, monotypes and etchings reflect her meditations on daily events and consideration of what is above the surface.
 Willis’ work was featured on CNN.com in an article about the Arizona exhibition “SB1070 – An Artist’s Point of View.”
 Her complex multi-layered, reduction linocuts, can be found internationally in university and private collections.
 Willis continues to live, work and be inspired by the life and culture of the southwest.

 Taking the scenic route, Sandra Zally launched her art education from the coast of Maine.
 She studied Fine Art at the University of Southern Maine in Portland, Maine.
-In 1987, Zally rode the rails across the country to Phoenix, Arizona; where she took up studies at Gateway Community College in Advertising Art.
-Zally’s artistic interests embrace a wide spectrum of arts and humanities.
-She has painted scenic backdrops for numerous valley youth theaters; winning a 2006 AriZoni Award in Scenic Design for Phoenix Center Youth Theatre.
-She promotes art within the community as Superintendent of Fine Art at the Arizona State Fair and the Maricopa County Fair, and as a member of Phoenix Artists Guild.
-Her experience includes Fine Art, Advertising Art, Print Production, and Children’s Book Illustration.
-She has enjoyed many seasons as a teaching artist for youth at Sunnyslope Community Center, Deer Valley Community Center, and Phoenix Center for the Arts… and continues to be inspired by those.
+In 1987, Zally rode the rails across the country to Phoenix, Arizona; where she took up studies in Advertising Art.
+Zally’s artistic interests embrace a wide spectrum of arts.
+She has painted scenic backdrops for several valley youth theaters; winning an AriZoni Award in Scenic Design for Phoenix Center Youth Theatre in 2006.
+Zally works as a teaching artist at community centers, senior centers and art schools around the valley.
+She promotes art within the community by encouraging and teaching young artists…and continues to be inspired by them.